 The new T/Mon GFX with MapPoint is now available from DPS Telecom.
 If you are ready to harness the advanced features of Microsoft MapPoint within your network, contact your DPS Sales Representative today.

-It's 10:17 PM on Monday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 2:22 AM on Wednesday at our Fresno, CA, USA headquarters.
+It's early in the morning, but we'll start on your quote as soon as we get into the office.